gabrielaradu/storyreacttheme/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and with me (Gabi) writing Sass and Html to transform a design into code.

+## Live demo

+Check the live demo here 👉️ [here]()

 ## Available Scripts